Raggedy Ann & Andy: A Musical Adventure: Animation

 Williams' idea was to employ a full range of animation without looking like it was animated by Disney.
 He spent a week researching the original illustrations by Gruelle.
 He eventually decided to base the animation on his work.
 As a result, the animation was challenged to compete with Disney films at the time.
 Eventually, his goal for the animation is to have a character who can change his personality.
 European .004 celluloids were considered to be used by Williams, but they would cause issues if weather changes or too much paint was applied.
 The animation was later decided to compromise with Mylar-based cels from the Midwest.

 Full animation started in February 1976.
 Most of the animators left by May 1976.
-Approximately half of a million ideas and story sketches were drawn, another half million finished drawings were included in the finalized film, and approximately 1,000 backgrounds were drawn and used for the film.
+Approximately half of a million ideas and story sketches were drawn, another half of a million finished drawings were included in the finalized film, and approximately 1,000 backgrounds were drawn and used for the film.
 Some sequences were drawn by one frame instead of the usual two frames.
 Over time, cameraman Al Rezek designed and built the Xerox processor and camera that outlined the original paper drawings directly onto cels.
 Animation drawings were inspected by Xerox planners before they are Xeroxed to figure out whether the mechanics used were correct.
 The approved animation would then be shipped from two independent companies in Hollywood to an art department in New York City.
 The animation was painted by more than 45 individuals that included men and women in the art department managed by Ida Greenberg.
 Some characters had a lot of color keys, including Suzy Pincushion and Topsy-Turvy.
 The Greedy faced a problem with painting, as Greenberg stated that the "big masses of taffy took an awful long time to paint, and it was a 'wall-to-wall' painting."
 Approximately 85,000 cels were painted to complete the film.
 The animation cels used for the film were larger than most animated films due to the cel measurements for the Panavision camera.